geoffmunn/terra.py/README.md

 # Usage Examples

-Terra SDK can help you read block data, sign and send transactions, deploy and interact with contracts, and many more.
+Terra Classic SDK can help you read block data, sign and send transactions, deploy and interact with contracts, and many more.
 The following examples are provided to help you get started.
-Use cases and functionalities of the Terra SDK are not limited to the following examples and can be found in full <a href="https://terra-money.github.io/terra.py/index.html">here</a>.
+Use cases and functionalities of the Terra Classic SDK are not limited to the following examples and can be found in full <a href="https://terra-money.github.io/terra.py/index.html">here</a>.

-In order to interact with the Terra blockchain, you'll need a connection to a Terra node.
-This can be done through setting up an LCDClient (The LCDClient is an object representing an HTTP connection to a Terra LCD node.):
+In order to interact with the Terra Classic blockchain, you'll need a connection to a Terra Classic node.
+This can be done through setting up an LCDClient (The LCDClient is an object representing an HTTP connection to a Terra Classic LCD node.):

 ```
 >>> from terra_classic_sdk.client.lcd import LCDClient
->>> terra = LCDClient(chain_id="columbus-5", url="https://lcd.terra.dev")
+>>> terra = LCDClient(chain_id="columbus-5", url="https://terra-classic-lcd.publicnode.com")
 ```

 ## Getting Blockchain Information

-Once properly configured, the `LCDClient` instance will allow you to interact with the Terra blockchain.
+Once properly configured, the `LCDClient` instance will allow you to interact with the Terra Classic blockchain.
 Try getting the latest block height:

 ```
 >>> terra.tendermint.block_info()['block']['header']['height']